s-zeid/elements/index.md

   is not desirable.
 Container registries are only a concern at build time, the container only exists while the AppImage is running, and the container image's location is always known.

+* **Elements is for easy rootless containers.**  Elements containers are designed to run rootlessly without any extra configuration needed, even if this means making certain sacrifices.
+For example, Elements containers should not rely on UID or GID mapping for any UID/GID other than 0 (root), since users are not expected to configure `/etc/subuid` or `/etc/subgid`.

 What Elements is _not_